HSAFoundation/CLOC/README.md

 Hello HSA World
 ```

-This example and other examples can be found in the CLOC repository in the directory examples/snack.
+This example and other examples can be found in the cloc examples directory found in /opt/rocm/cloc/examples

 ## Example 2: Use of -hsaillib by cloc.sh and snackhsail.sh

 The snack.sh command creates and embeds HSA code object or isa.
 To create and embed the HSAIL intermediate
-language you can use the snackhsail.sh command is an similar way.
+language you can use the snackhsail.sh command in an similar way.

-The snackhsail.sh command has an option to provide an HSAIL library.
+The snackhsail.sh command has an additional option to provide an HSAIL library.
 This options specifies a single file with the hsail for multiple functions that can be
 called directly by cl.
 One should have a corresponding header file for these functions.
 An example to use the -hsaillib option is provided in the directory examples/snack/test_hsail_lib.